brycewray/hugo-site/content/posts/2021/03/tailwind-head-eleventy.md

 - post
 - code
 title: "Tailwind-to-head with Eleventy"
-description: "This follow-up to an earlier article about Hugo Pipes shows how to get internal CSS in an Eleventy site—and with no build tools required."
+description: "This follow-up to an earlier article about Hugo Pipes shows how to get internal CSS in an Eleventy site — and with no build tools required."
 author: Bryce Wray
 date: 2021-03-20T17:07:00-05:00
 lastmod: 2021-07-04T21:56:00-05:00